FaisalJulaidan/NoiseExposure-Server/README.md

 The database has already been setup and hosted on https://www.freemysqlhosting.net

-In order to connect to your MySQL database, please modify the /database/database_credentials.csv to your database detials following the following format
+In order to connect to your MySQL database, please modify the /database/database_credentials.csv to your database details following the following format

 ```